 Energy is now top of mind for consumers as it increasingly impacts their lifestyles and their wallet.
-This is according to the EY Energy transition consumer insights report, which surveyed 70,000 residential energy consumers across 18 markets over two years, including 4,000 consumers in Malaysia.
-The research shows that 79% of Malaysian consumers are more interested in reducing their energy costs and consumption today compared to a year ago, with monitoring their energy usage (77%), reducing environmental impact (76%), and purchasing new energy products and services (66%) as the key focus areas among the consumers.
+This is according to the EY Energy transition consumer insights report, which surveyed 70,000 residential energy consumers across 18 markets over two years.
+The research shows that 71% of consumers are more interested in reducing their energy costs and consumption today compared to a year ago, with monitoring their energy usage (65%), reducing environmental impact (61%), and purchasing new energy products and services (50%) as the key focus areas among the consumers.

 This year’s insights reveal that a critical mass of consumers has now joined the “omnisumer” category – i.e., a person or business entity who participates in a dynamic energy ecosystem across a multitude of places, solutions and providers.
-Nearly three quarters of Malaysian consumers (71%) say they would prefer multiple energy solution providers over a single one, and more than 25% would turn to a company such as a green charity, solar provider, or home improvement retailer over their energy provider when it comes to solutions.
-Meanwhile, the majority of consumers have already invested or plan to invest in products that change their energy lifestyles – 90% in energy efficient appliances; 78% in energy efficient windows, doors and insulation; 36% in automatic home cooling; and 25% in an electric vehicle.
+Nearly half of the consumers (42%) say they would prefer multiple energy solution providers over a single one, and more than 25% would turn to a company such as an online retailer, solar provider, or home improvement retailer over their energy provider when it comes to solutions.
+Meanwhile, the majority of consumers have already invested or intend to invest in products that change their energy lifestyles – 82% in energy efficient appliances; 67% in energy efficient windows, doors and insulation; 60% in a smart thermostat; and 59% in an electric vehicle.

 Mark Bennett, EY Asia-Pacific Energy & Resources Customer Experience Transformation Leader, says:

 “Energy’s central role in our lives has never been clearer and, for consumers, the issue is now personal.
 Rising prices, security concerns and the decarbonization agenda have hit home and passive energy consumers are no more.”